JeffreyRiggle/my-site/content/blog/wdm/index.md

 ## Welcome to play

 If you found any of this interesting you are more than welcome to read, fork, etc the code used to produce this post.
 All related code can be found [here](https://github.com/JeffreyRiggle/wdm).
-While I do not think this language is even remotely useful in practice I had a lot of fun working on it.
-This effort taught me a lot more of what I wanted to learn that the engima project.
+While I do not think this language is remotely useful in practice I had a lot of fun working on it.
+This effort taught me what I wanted to learn compared to the engima project.
 If we zoom out a bit it doesn't make sense to write directly to WAT.
-Producing a WAT output is questionable as LLVM supports WASM as a target and you would get a much bigger bang for your buck being able to produce LLVM compatible outputs instead.
+Producing a WAT output is questionable as [LLVM](https://llvm.org/) supports WASM as a target.
+You would get a much bigger bang for your buck being able to produce LLVM compatible outputs instead.
 However if your end goal is just to learn about WASM then it is quite a bit of fun.